react-native-community/discussions-and-proposals/proposals/0000-arraybuffer-support-in-turbomodules.md

 #### Java

 While in C++ and Objective-C data can be easily shared between JS and Native, Java stores the data as a `folly::dynamic` map on the Native side.
 The `folly` library has support for data buffers (class `IOBuf`).
 This means that JS buffers can be stored on the Native side, but its implementation will be more challenging.
-Moreover, classes responsible for storing variables, such as `NativeMap` or `NatviveArray`, have a rich inheritance tree and are widely used across the JNI files.
+Moreover, classes responsible for storing variables, such as `NativeMap` or `NativeArray`, have a rich inheritance tree and are widely used across the JNI files.
 Adding storage for buffers to them will require changes to a large number of `ReactAndroid` JNI and Java/Kotlin files.
 These changes are required to add support for e.g. Promises or Structs.

 #### Objective-C